ginnyintifa/GPD_v1/README.md

 # GPD
-Gene-to-Protein-to-Disease (GPD): a segmentation-based approach for association analysis with whole exome sequencing data
+Gene-to-Protein-to-Disease (GPD): a segmentation-based approach for statistical analysis of whole exome sequencing data

 # 1 Preparation
 GPD can be downloaded and installed in R.